Mirzam1n5/asciify/README.md

 # asciify

 Simple Rust-based tool to convert images into ASCII art and export as '.png'.
-I did this to learn Rust :P. There may be updates in the future.
+I did this to learn Rust :P.

 ## Installation